thepeerstack/python-sdk/README.md

 **Note:**
  - For more info about the exposed methods, please refer to the general [documentation](https://docs.thepeer.co/)
  - Be sure to keep your API Credentials securely in [environment variables](https://www.twilio.com/blog/environment-variables-python)

 ### Indexing a user
-This describes how to index a user on your account (this is usually the first step before using other methods)
+This method describes how to index a user on your account (this is usually the first step before using other methods)

 ```python
 test = thepeer_instance.index_user("Osagie Iyayi", "iyayiemmanuel1@gmail.com", "iyayiemmanuel1@gmail.com")